kdis-lab/MIML/README.md

 Min-Ling Zhang and Zhi-Hua Zhou.
 Ml-knn: A lazy learning approach to multi-label learning.
 Pattern recognition, 40(7):2038–2048, 2007.

 M.L.
 Zhang.
 A k-nearest neighbor based multi-instance multi-label learning algorithm.
 In Proceedings of the 22nd International Conference on Tools with Artificial Intelligence, volume 2, pages 207–212, 2010.

+Zhi H. Zhou and Min L. Zhang.
+Multi-instance multi-label learning with application to sceneclassification.
+InNIPS, pages 1609–1616, 2006